greenonline/Making-music-on-the-BBC-computer/README.md

 Listing 5.2, as it is shown in the book, has a number of errors:

-- Omission of an updated version of line 150
+- Omission of an updated version of line 150 (only in the OCR scan)
-- Typo in line 2310
+- Typo in line 2310 (only in the OCR scan)
 - Truncated listing, which ends prematurely at line 2350, causing an omission of lines 2360-2670

 ### Line 150